Monday, March 6, 2017

 But consider this example: language is like morality because it is also a kind of normativity.
 When we learn a language as infants, we commit to speaking the language.
 When we make mistakes we are corrected by others.
 When others make errors in grammar or pronunciation we correct them.
 If I misspell “conscuusness” you will be irritated by my error and want to correct me.
 I myself am having a hard time right now not going back and correcting that error.

 I’m not about to go back and correct that error because I’m trying to make a point here.
 Normativity is about commitment.
 The reason that this is not self-evident is because we’ve already made the commitment a long time ago when we were growing up.
-We committed to speaking a language.
-We committed to living in a moral system.
+Each one of us committed to speaking a language.
+Each one of us committed to living in a moral system.
 And if we didn’t do the latter, we are probably in jail now or headed for jail.

 Here’s the thing: language is a self-organized human system.
 There is no one in charge of language.
 There is no authority out there dictating grammatical rules and rules of pronunciation.